pitchblack408/bind_dns_local_lab/Part3-Bind9-Local-DNS-Installation-Guide-DNSSEC.md

 ## Setting Up DNSSEC on Bind
 ### 1.1 Update options configuration
-Set `dnssec-enable` and  `dnssec-validation` both to yes in your configuration options file.
+Set `dnssec-enable` to yes and  `dnssec-validation` to auto in your configuration options file.

 Note: you will need to change ipv4 and ipv6 values to match your environment